Borders of Indonesia: Timor-Leste

+Western (Oecusse) section

+The Municipality of Oecusse forms an exclave of Timor-Leste in Indonesian West Timor (part of East Nusa Tenggara province).
+The border starts in the west at the coast of the Savu Sea, proceeding overland to the south to the Noel Besi River, which it then follows south, then east, then south.
+The border then turns east overland briefly, before turning to the north, utilising various rivers such as the Ekan, Sonau and Bilomi, before proceeding northwards overland to the Savu coast.

+Eastern section

+The border between Indonesia and the main part of Timor-Leste starts in the north at the Savu Sea coast, and proceeds south and then east via the Talu river.
+It then turns south along the Malibacu river, and then west along the Tafara river, then south along the Massin river down to the coast at the Timor Sea.

 India

 Indonesia borders the Andaman and Nicobar Islands and is close to the Indira point.

 Malaysia

 The maritime boundaries between Indonesia and Malaysia are located four bodies of water, namely the Straits of Malacca, Straits of Singapore, South China Sea and Celebes Sea.
 The territorial seas of both countries (both claim a 12 nmi territorial sea) only meet in the Straits of Malacca and Straits of Singapore.
 Territorial sea boundaries also exist at the continuation of both ends of the land boundary between the two countries in Borneo.
 Only continental shelf boundaries have been agreed to in the South China Sea while the continental shelf boundary in the Celebes Sea has not been determined at all.